runarmyklebust/app-metafields/README.md

 ### Version 1.3.3

-* Handle nested userDefinedPaths and non strings when overriding title.
+* Handle nested userDefinedPaths and non-strings when overriding title.

 ### Version 1.3.2